 The training participants also learned on proctor services, an algorithm for conducting an online exam and how to effectively evaluate students’ knowledge online.

 The expert webinar “International experience in COVID-19 response by countries and international organizations” hosted by the World Bank took place via Webex on April 22, 2020.
 The event embraced a wide range of participants from the state bodies (Accounts Chamber, the Ministry of Economic Development, Rosstat), expert and academic community (KPMG, Association of Specialists in Program and Policy Evaluation (ASOPP), RANEPA, Economic Expert Group) and NGOs (Donors Forum, charity fund “Volunteers to help orphan children”).
 The agenda of the event and list of participants are attached.

 The meeting was devoted to the discussion how countries and international organizations organize measures of support to population, economy and business during the coronavirus pandemic and how financial flows and aid distribution shall be monitored.
-During the round of discussions the following comments and suggestions were expressed by the meeting participants:
+The framework response was prepared by H.M.
+Boehmer (Columbia University) and Y. Zaytsev (MGIMO University).
+During the round of discussions the following comments and suggestions were expressed by the meeting participants.

 COVID-19 pandemic poses a real threat to the achievement of the SDGs by 2030.
 The pace of progress was already the issue of concern of the international community in the last year.
 New challenges are to come this year with the budgets constraints.
 Representatives of the state bodies suggested that the SDGs indicators should be revised and adjusted;

 There is a lack of relevant and in-time presented data due to coronavirus affect monitoring and evaluation issues.